fhi-beta/mobaGenetics-qc/methylation/README.md

 For installation of packages into local R library:
 Start interative session with R. This will trigger renv, which is version control and package management software for R.

+Before you run stuff make sure to activate your environement:

+$ source .venv/bin/activate
+This activates the virtual environment, enabling among others snakemake.

+(If you wish to jump out of the virtual enviroment, do:
+$ deactivate
+)

-# Start interactive R:
+### Start interactive R:
 R

 #trigger dependency installation if initialization did not:
 renv::restore()

-# exit R
+### exit R
 q()

+# Configuration

+## Global config file globalConfig.yaml
+Edit the globale config file globalConfig.yaml , it must be customized for your environemnt.

+## Local config-files
+Each dataset has one or more config-file (called a local config file) that can be used to override the global one.

+If you use the standard/original 'MoBa' path-structure you don't need to change anything.

 Go through the local config.yaml file (usual names met003.yaml, met004.yaml, etc) in input folder and change parameters to your specific file paths and names, especially data directory (idat and sample sheet file path), data type (450k or EPIC).

 Additionally, add file in input folder: manual_remove_samples_bad_density.txt.
 This file is meant to contain sample ids of samples you want to remove based on having outlying genomewide DNA methylation patterns.
 This should be filled with sample ids based on output from the first and second part of the pipeline.
 Good to go!

-Pre-quality control:
+# Pre-quality control:
 Important pre-step: the sample sheet needs the beadchip array column to have column name: Sentrix_ID, and the position on the array to have column name: Sentrix_Position.
 This is important for minfi to automatically recognize correct columns to identify the .idat files.

 All samples you wish to run QC for must be listed in your sample_sheet.csv, which must be located in the folder you specify in config.yaml.
 It should be placed together with the .idat files.
 This .csv file is recognized automatically with the minfi function applied to read in the sample_sheet.
 A current step implemented detects if you have a mix of children and older individuals, which will create an error with an error message, encouraging the user to split their samples into two .csv files, and running these seperately.
 This is because the quality of the QC will increase if such biologically related differences are not present.

-How to use:

-$ source .venv/bin/activate
-This activates the virtual environment, enabling snakemake.

-(If you wish to jump out of the virtual enviroment, do:
-$ deactivate
-)
+# Running the pipeline

+Most users will want to use the [Canned wrapper script](#canned-wrapper-script) described below.
+The sections below describe the different partst of the pipleline,

+## Removing bad samples
 The pipeline is organized in 3 parts, where one should inspect the plots produced located in plots/ after the first and second part.

 Based on the plots produced in first and second part, you should add sample IDs to the file input/(x)_manual_remove_samples_bad_density.txt if you think they should be removed.
 Remove samples showing especially outlying patterns compared to the rest, based on the boxplot of control_probes and genome wide density plot.